About PCOS

 • Increased inflammation

-Importantly, not all individuals with PCOS have insulin resistance, but for many, it plays a significant role in symptom expression.
+Not all individuals with PCOS have insulin resistance, but for many it plays a significant role in symptom expression.
+PCOS care should always be individualized.

 PCOS is not caused by poor diet, lack of exercise, or weight.
 It is a medical condition influenced by genetics, hormones, and metabolic function.

-Because PCOS affects multiple systems in the body, it is associated with several long-term health risks—especially when symptoms go unmanaged or unrecognized.
+Because PCOS affects multiple systems in the body, it’s associated with long‑term health risks—especially when symptoms go unmanaged or unrecognized.

 • Insulin resistance and Type 2 diabetes